Configuration

 https://github.com/openvmp/partcad/blob/main/examples/produce_part_step/bolt.svg?raw=true

-It is also possible to declare parts in ways that piggyback on parts that are already defined elsewhere.
+It is also possible to declare new parts by referencing other parts that are already defined elsewhere.

 Method